Eugene-Arutyunov/tundra/input/journal_EN.md

 This particular grass, this particular stone — I'm lying down and looking at them, and then I realize that I'm thinking in concepts, not particularities.
 There are so many things that we just don’t see... at this moment, but here this grass is growing, this piece of land lives its own life... attention to detail…

 The fate of flowers.

+August 1

+Nenets definitely don't all speak in words.
+They speak with deeds and attitudes.
+This is an understanding without words.

 August 2